Company Liquidation FAQ

 The shareholders of a company can pass resolutions to wind up the company and appoint a particular Insolvency Practitioner (IP) as liquidator.
 This can normally be done in a swift and timely manner and can either be a members’ voluntary liquidation (for solvent companies) or creditors’ voluntary liquidation (for insolvent companies).

-A creditor who is owed £750 or more can apply to Court to wind up a company.
-This is known as a winding up by the court.
+A creditor who is owed £750 or more can apply to Court to wind up a company, this is known as a winding up by the court.
+Before you consider court action read our page on recovering overdue debts here.

 What is the effect of liquidation?

 Once a company is placed into liquidation, a liquidator is appointed to deal with the affairs of the company.
-A liquidator will be a qualified IP.
+A liquidator will be a qualified Insolvency Practitioner otherwise known as an IP.
 The functions which a liquidator may perform include:

 - Securing and realising the company’s assets.